-It should be remembered by judges that Artistic Aerobatics is designed to be attractive to the modern electronic media, and to the uninformed spectator to aeromodelling, to entertain him, and to ensure that he remains occupied, either at the flying site or in front of his visual medium.
-Flights should have enough entertainment value that will cause spectators to judge the flights for themselves, without having extensive background in qualitative judging methods.
+It should be remembered by judges that Artistic Aerobatics and AeroMusicals are designed to be attractive to the modern electronic media, and to the uninformed spectator of aeromodelling, to entertain him, and to ensure that he remains occupied, either at the flying site or in front of his visual medium.
+Flights should have enough entertainment value to cause spectators to judge the flights for themselves, without having extensive background in qualitative judging methods.
 It should leave an impression of "competitor two had a more pleasing, impressionable and entertaining routine than competitor four".
-However, the entertainment value of flights and the attractiveness to spectators and the media should not overshadow or detract from the very important aspect of the competitors achievements.
-After all, without the competitors, there won't be an event.
+However, the entertainment value of flights and the attractiveness to spectators and the media should not overshadow or detract from the very important aspect of the competitors' achievements.
+After all, without the competitors, there would not be an event.

-Using the judges guide will hopefully ensure that judges rank the competitors in the fairest possible order, thus generating widespread public appeal and acceptance of aeromodelling as a sport worthy of media coverage.
+Using this Judges' Guide will hopefully ensure that judges rank the competitors in the fairest possible order, thus generating widespread public appeal and acceptance of aeromodelling as a sport worthy of media coverage.

-ARTISTIC AEROBATICS ORGANISER'S GUIDE
+ANNEX F6 - 3 ARTISTIC AEROBATICS AND AEROMUSICALS ORGANISER'S GUIDE

-This Organiser's Guide is meant to help Artistic Aerobatics organisers set up a smooth running competition with minimal work, limited need for helpers and stewards and proper exposition to spectators.
+This Organiser's Guide is meant to help Artistic Aerobatics and AeroMusicals organisers set up smooth running competitions with minimal work, limited need for helpers and stewards and proper exposure for spectators.